thousandbrainsproject/tbp.monty/docs/future-work/project-roadmap.md

 # What the TBP Team is Working On

-Some of the tasks are under active development by our team or scheduled to be tackled by us soon.
+Some of the tasks are under active development by our team or external contributors.
 Those have a GitHub avatar icon in the status column.

 We also have two stars that mark the current top two priorities of the TBP team.